ruchisaini4j/BookMyHotelMS/README.md

 Use userid as cr1 and password as pass to login

+You will see the home page with links to check yourregistration details, existing bookings and search hotels for booking

-search hotels using city as noida,state as up and country as india
+Search hotels using city as noida,state as up and country as india

 book the hotel